 Cyber security awareness needs to become a useful part of everyday organizational culture.
 It needs to be something that reaches us and is relevant in our homes as well as in our places of work.

 The risk of becoming a victim of cyber crimes is becoming greater every day.

 As things stand, our front doors aren’t just unlocked.
-They’re unlocked and wide open with welcome mats rolled out.
+They’re unlocked and wide open, and the cushy red carpet is rolled out.